Van Buren Surname Meaning, History & Origin

-Van Buren Surname Genealogy
+Van Buren Surname Meaning

 The van Buren name has a greater prominence in America because Martin van Buren was the 8th President of the United States.
 There are also van Vuurens in South Africa.

 - Martin Van Buren.